Macroz/valo/README.md

 _vʌlə/_<br>
 _noun_

-1. the natural agent that stimulates sight and makes things visible.
+1. the natural agent that stimulates sight and makes things visible.<br>
 _"the valo of the Sun"_<br>
 synonyms: light; loxone, hue
 antonyms: darkness, shadow, kaamos